marsbroshok/mlops-labs/lab_100_caip_notebook_setup/README.md

 ![Reference topolgy](/images/lab_200.png)

-The services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
+In the lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.

 ## Enabling the required cloud services